johnshearing/bioelectocracy/README.md

             > * Thou shalt not lend upon usury to thy brother; usury of money, usury of victuals, usury of any thing that is lent upon usury:
             > * Unto a stranger thou mayest lend upon usury; but unto thy brother thou shalt not lend upon usury: that the Lord thy God may bless thee in all that thou settest thine hand to in the land whither thou goest to possess it.
           * Lending at interests is arguably the greatest cause of human suffering and the cause of usury is a narrow scope of group identity.
 This fits Levin's definition of cancer at the scale of macro-organism.
           * In other words, humans only lend at interest to people they don't care about.
 This understanding is clearly documented all the way back to the time of Moses.
+          * **This question of, "Who is my neighbor?", is a question that all people struggle with - not just Jews.**
+          * **Jesus warned against usury but it is still practiced by Christians as much as it is by Jews.**
+          * **[The Parable of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love) is in the Bible to remind Christians to care for all people not just other Christians**
+          * **Usury is completely forbidden under Islamic law which indicates that Muslims have the widest scope of "neighbor" (the most compassion) in this category.**
           * Suffering Caused By The Central Banks:
             * [All Wars Are Bankers' Wars: Search X for 43 minute video](https://x.com/search?q=all%20wars%20are%20bankers%20wars&src=typed_query)
             * [All Wars Are Bankers' Wars: Search Rumble for 43 minute video](https://rumble.com/search/all?q=%22all%20wars%20are%20bankers%20wars%22)